Logo

 Train your Working Memory

-According to the Proceedings of the National Academy of Sciences of the United States of America, it is possible to improve your fluid intelligence by training your working memory.
-It means incorporating practices in your daily life that are good for your attention span, organizational abilities, ability to retain information, etc. The goal is to learn how to break information into smaller, easy-to-process chunks and developing routines that enable you to stay focused for a longer period.
+According to the Proceedings of the National Academy of Sciences of the United States of America, improving your fluid intelligence by training your working memory is possible.
+It means incorporating practices in your daily life that are good for your attention span, organizational abilities, ability to retain information, etc. The goal is to learn how to break information into smaller, easy-to-process chunks and develop routines that enable you to stay focused for longer.
 It is better to avoid multi-tasking and create checklists for better productivity in general.
-In the long run, all the practices mentioned above will help you perform better in fluid intelligence-based aptitude assessments.
+In the long run, all the above practices will help you perform better in fluid intelligence-based aptitude assessments.

 Challenge Yourself

-A good way to prepare for fluid ability and aptitude testing is by continually exploring new concepts.
-You can start working on how you observe things and, then, try to identify problem areas you can improve.
-When you approach a situation that requires problem-solving skills, verbalize your sequence of reasoning, approach and thoughts about the problem.
+Exploring new concepts is an excellent way to prepare for fluid ability and aptitude testing.
+You can start working on how you observe things and then try to identify problem areas you can improve.
+When you approach a situation requiring problem-solving skills, verbalize your reasoning, approach, and thoughts about the problem.
 Such a mechanism allows your brain to register an example of fluid reasoning in action, letting you consciously internalize fluid reasoning skills.
-It is also a great idea to document your observations and enlist the different ways in which you think you can solve problems.
+Documenting your observations and enlisting how you think you can solve problems is also a great idea.

 2. Study Sample Question Patterns and their Answers Carefully

-Practicing is key for any aptitude test preparation.
-Hence, you must solve as many sample questions as possible that are relevant to your field.
-A close look at how logical reasoning problems, puzzles and other abstract ability questions are solved will help you develop a good understanding of what to expect during the tests.
+Practising is critical for any aptitude test preparation.
+Hence, you must solve as many sample questions as possible relevant to your field.
+A close look at how logical reasoning problems, puzzles and other abstract ability questions are solved will help you understand what to expect during the tests.

 You can find abstract reasoning aptitude test examples here: https://www.psychometricinstitute.co.uk/Free-Aptitude-Tests.asp.